gitdevutku/MIPSAssemblerJava/README.md

 ## Usage
 To use the Modified MIPS Assembler:
-1. Compile the Java file: `javac ModifiedMIPSAssembler.java`
+1. Compile the Java file: `javac MIPSAssembler.java`
-2. Run the compiled program: `java ModifiedMIPSAssembler`
+2. Run the compiled program: `java MIPSAssembler`
 3. Select a MIPS assembly file using the file browser dialog.
 4. The assembled code will be displayed in the console.